powerchordlabs/forte-api/README.md

 var api = ForteApi(creds, scope, opts)

+// use lifecycle middleware to resolve scope app.use(lifecycle(api))

-// do some non-branch calls via lifecycle middleware... app.use(lifecycle(api))
+// do some non-branch calls via lifecycle middleware...
+...

 app.get('*', (req, res, next) => {
   // create a branch-scoped api instance for the app to use